hyphacoop/organizing/resolutions/resolution-006.md

 This resolution may be executed in counterparts.
 Facsimile, scanned, or digital signatures are binding and are considered to be original signatures.

-ated in the Province of Ontario on the 20th day of September, 2022.
+Dated in the Province of Ontario on the 23rd day of October, 2023.